hzeller/trs80-100-schematic/README.md

 ## Status

 The main-board schematic is complete (the LCD one has not started yet).
-A fine-combed proof-reading and comparison between original and transcript has yet to be done.
+All values in the BOM have been cross-checked with the BOM printed service manual and are matching.
 The schematic passes ERC with zero warnings and errors.

+A fine-combed proof-reading and comparison between original and transcript for all nets being connected correctly has yet to be done.

 ## Minimal layout deviation